jonniek/mpv-waifu2x/README.md

 -  The script uses standard output of `pwd` and `%cd%`(untested) for creating absolute paths if nececcary

 ###How to use
+-  edit all the settings in conf variable in lua to match your system
 -  open menu with waifu2x keybind
 -  choose between screenshot(any kind of file that produces a screenshot) or image convert(safe for at least png/jpg for now)
 -  choose upscale amount